memfault/interrupt/_drafts/best-of-binutils.md

 #### Recreate static libraries to avoid using out-of-date objects

-The behavior we observed above is because unlike other binutil commands, `ar` _appends_ to a pre-existing file if it exists.
-On embedded systems, since creating an archive is very fast, to avoid confusion I recommend just deleting any pre-existing archive when a new one gets generated.
+The behavior we observed above is because unlike other Binutil commands, `ar` _appends_ to a pre-existing file if it exists.
+On embedded systems, since static libraries are relatively fast and creating a new archive is very fast, to avoid confusion I recommend just deleting any pre-existing archive when a new one gets generated.
 For example,